COSC481W-2020Fall/IndividualTasks/cnn_tasks.md

 ## Nov.
+16 - Nov.
+30
+Karen and Baylie
+- [ ] Comments to android app code for the UI design
+- [ ] Implement Updated UI Features Outlined in Wireframe

+Junyao
+- [ ] train a new one that not predict anything a toy poodle (documentation of the performance of the new model)

+## Nov.
 9 - Nov.
 16
 ### Jacob
 - [ ] small maintenance tasks for flask (so that the server is up and running)